sursh/angle-between-us/README.md

 This is a little project to compute the angles between people at different points on earth, to bring us in touch with the geometry of our home planet.

+# Example Outputs

+The angle between Los Angeles and Chicago is 25 degrees The angle between Los Angeles and London is 78 degrees The angle between Los Angeles and Mumbai is 125 degrees

 # TODO

 - [x] Find lat/lon info for major cities